 - Example 3: Post-1985 well that has NOT been registered, Shallow, first WBU-review available documentation.
 If properly constructed, typically proceed as outlined in Example 1.
 If no documentation is available, or is unsatisfactory, typically proceed as outlined in Example 2. - Example 4: Pre-1985 well that has NOT been registered, that appears intact and properly constructed (based on records or visual inspection), Shallow, first WBU-review available documentation.
 If property constructed, typically proceed as outlined in Example 1.
 If no documentation is available, or is unsatisfactory, typically proceed as outlined in Example 2. - Example 5: Pre-1985 well that has not been registered, that does NOT appear intact-review available documentation, and typically proceed as outlined in Example 2 (break the well pad, remove the security cover, over-drill, grout the borehole, seal the surface). - Example 6: Properly constructed well installed into a Deeper WBU, and wells with a surface casing-review available documentation.
 If properly constructed, typically proceed as outlined in Example 1.
 This method is preferred to maintain the good grout seal (or good grout seal within the surface casing, if present) during P&A activities. - Example 7: Improperly constructed or poorly documented well installed into a Deeper WBU, with or without a surface casing-review available documentation.
 Typically proceed as outlined in Example 2.
 This method is required to ensure a proper seal between the shallow WBU and subsequent deeper WBUs.
-At a minimum, over-drilling should be completed through the shallow WBU to an underlying confining layer.
+Over-drilling should be completed through the shallow WBU to an underlying confining layer or to a minimum of 15 feet.

 The above examples of the most common well situations encountered, although other conditions may dictate alternative P&A methods that meet subsurface and near-seal objectives.
-Importantly, the near surface seal should have equal or better sealing properties than native surface materials.
-Always consider the existing settings and conditions, taking precautions to retain existing good, properly functioning seals and grouts.
+Consultation with the ARA is encouraged in considering facets of a satisfactory P&A. Importantly, the near surface seal should have equal or better sealing properties than native surface materials.
 Unregistered wells that are P&A'd require both registration and P&A documentation.